gduarte/blog/posts/2014/2014-03-10-journey-to-the-stack.markdown

 ---
 Earlier we've explored the [anatomy of a program in memory][anatomy], the landscape of how our programs run in a computer.
-Now we turn to the *call stack*, the work horse in most programming languages and virtual machines, to examine it in detail.
+Now we turn to the *call stack*, the work horse in most programming languages and virtual machines.
 Along the way we'll meet fantastic creatures like closures, recursion, and buffer overflows.
 But the first step is a precise picture of how the stack operates.

 The stack is so important because it keeps track of the *functions* running in a program, and functions are in turn the building blocks of software.
 In fact,